-There are numerous long-distance walks perfect for those with a keen sense of adventure.
-Taking several days to complete, it’s arguably the best way to see Scotland in greater detail.
+There are numerous long-distance walking routes, now known as Scotland’s Great Trails, criss-crossing Scotland which are perfect for those with a keen sense of adventure and a desire to explore the countryside.
+Taking several days to complete, they can be a good way to see Scotland at a slower pace and in greater detail.

-The most famous long-distance walk in Scotland is the West Highland Way but there are numerous others.
-These are the most established:
+The most famous of the routes is the West Highland Way but there are several other long-established trails passing through other parts of the country.

 154 kilometres / 96 miles

-The West Highland Way snakes its way from Milngavie (on the edge of Glasgow) in Central Scotland to Fort William in the Highlands, passing through beautiful countryside and along the shore of Loch Lomond.
+The West Highland Way climbs its way upwards from Milngavie (on the edge of Glasgow) in Central Scotland to Fort William in the Highlands, passing through beautiful countryside and along the shore of Loch Lomond.

 117 kilometres / 73 miles

-The Great Glen Way starts where the West Highland Way finishes, Fort William.
-As its name suggest, it passes through the Great Glen along Loch Lochy, Loch Oich and Loch Ness to the capital of the Highlands, Inverness.
+The Great Glen Way starts where the West Highland Way finishes, in Fort William.
+As its name suggests it passes through the Great Glen along Loch Lochy, Loch Oich and Loch Ness – keep your eyes peeled for Nessie – before finishing in the capital of the Highlands, Inverness.

 340 kilometres / 212 miles

-The Southern Upland Way traverses the south of Scotland from Portpatrick on the south-west coast to Cockburnspath on the east coast, winding its way through the rolling peaks of the Southern Uplands.
+The Southern Upland Way traverses the south of Scotland from Portpatrick on the south-west coast to Cockburnspath on the east coast, winding its way through the rolling hills of the Southern Uplands.

 105 kilometres / 65 miles

-The Speyside Way follows the River Spey from Aviemore in the Cairngorms to the north coast of Morayshire where it discharges into the Moray Firth.
+The Speyside Way follows the valley of the River Spey from Aviemore in the Cairngorms through prime whisky country to the north coast of Banffshire where the river flows into the Moray Firth at Buckie.

 148 kilometres / 92 miles